mit-cml/yrtoolkit/yr/tutorials/PICaboo.md

 ## Uploading Your Trained Model

-Look at the non-visible component <span class="icon" alt="pic"></span><strong>PersonalImageClassifier</strong>.
+Click on the non-visible component <span class="icon" alt="pic"></span><strong>PersonalImageClassifier1</strong>.
 This component will classify your poses based on your trained model.

 Upload the model you trained in Part 1 by clicking on the “Model” property and selecting the model on your computer's hard drive.